catisf/CryptoClustering/README.md

 - [`Crypto_Clustering.ipynb`](https://github.com/catisf/CryptoClustering/blob/main/Crypto_Clustering.ipynb): a jupyter notebook with all the necessary code to run the analyses.
 - [`Resources`](https://github.com/catisf/CryptoClustering/blob/main/README.md): folder containing the original data files used in the analyses.

+In order to run these analyses:
+- Clone this repository into a local folder, by running `git clone https://github.com/catisf/CryptoClustering.git`.
+- Open the `Crypto_Clustering.ipynb` notebook and run the code.

+> [!NOTE]
-In order to run these analyses, you will need to have Python installed, as well as the relevant libraries (`pandas`, `hvplot` and `scikit-learn`).
-If you have all of these installed, just upen the jupyter notebook and run the code!
+> In order to run these analyses, you will need to have Python and Jupyter Notebook installed, as well as relevant libraries (`pandas`, `hvplot` and `scikit-learn`)

 ## 3. Data source